mostafa-rizk/major-project/proposal/proposal-gameEngine.md

 _What are some Game Mechanics you intend to use that you think you will need help with._

 ## Time Line
-_Describe in detail what you will complete by the end of each week (end of the Friday class)._
+_Describe in detail what you will complete by the end of each week (end of Friday class)._

 ### Week 1